MileHacker Logo

 Kedah's Culinary Identity

-Kedah is known for its unique Laksa Kedah, different from Penang Laksa.
+Kedah is renowned for its unique Laksa Kedah, different from Penang Laksa.
 Laksa Kedah frequently has a thicker, richer fish-based broth and a less sour profile, with generous newly picked herbs.
 Thai culinary influence is stronger here.

 Daily Meal Structure